What is open access?

 Hybrid Open Access

-Under this model, authors are free to publish their articles either in open access, but with an article processing charge (APC), or according to the subscription model.
+Under this model, authors are free to publish their articles either in open access, but subject to an article processing charge (APC), or according to the subscription model.
 Other fees are often due in addition to or instead of OA fees (submission charges, page and colour charges, etc.).
-The fees for hybrid open access publications are higher on average than for gold open access.
-Currently, parts of hybrid publishing portfolios are being transferred to OA via transformative agreements (e.g. in Germany Wiley, Springer and Cambridge University Press).
-Due to the business model and the existence of transformative agreements, the DFG only supports this access route if the charging of access and publication fees is handled through the agreements.
+The fees for hybrid open access publications are higher on average than for Gold Open Access.
+Currently, some parts of hybrid publishing portfolios are being transferred to OA via transformative agreements (e.g. in Germany the portfolios of Wiley, Springer and Cambridge University Press).
+Due to the business model and the existence of transformative agreements, the DFG only supports this open access model if the charging of access and publication fees is handled through the agreements.
 For this reason, the distinction between gold and hybrid remains relevant in terms of funding.

 Bronze Open Access

-This enables content to be read but not further used or exploited because transfer is not permitted, either technically or legally.
+This enables content to be read but not be shared or put to further use because transfer is either technically restricted or legally prohibited.
 This form of access is not Open Access in the true sense of the word.

-There are currently two different ways of archiving publications on repositories: Institutional repositories are operated by institutions (for example a university) and mostly cover different subjects.
+There are currently two different types of repository for the archiving of documents: institutional and discipline-based.
+Institutional repositories are operated by institutions (e.g. a universities) and mostly cover different subjects.
 Disciplinary repositories cover certain research areas but can be used by different institutions.
-An overview of the conditions for (self-)archiving journal articles in OA repositories (such as time limitations and permitted manuscript versions) is provided by the Sherpa Romeo database, which can be searched by publisher as well as by individual journal.
+A comprehensive overview of the conditions for (self-)archiving journal articles in open access repositories, including aspects such as embargo periods and permitted manuscript versions, is provided by the database Jisc Open Policy Finde(externer Link) (formerly: Sherpa Romeo), which allows searches by publisher or journal.

-The exchange of knowledge and the critical examination of results are vital aspects of research.
-This means that researchers must have access to the work of others and disseminate their own findings as widely as possible.
-However, high licence fees for electronic publications often make this exchange of knowledge difficult.
-The research data on which the published results are based also often cannot be represented in conventional media, or at least not in a form that is suitable for subsequent in-depth use.
-By contrast, online publications which are available free of charge (open access publications) and which have an appropriate licence (generally a CC licence) can be perused received, disseminated and reused without any restrictions.
-Providing they are available in the form of structured data (XML), these publications can also be used for new kinds of research methods and for analyses such as text and data mining.
+The exchange of knowledge and the critical examination of results are vital aspects of research, so researchers must have access to the work of others and disseminate their own findings as widely as possible.
+High licence fees for electronic publications make this exchange of knowledge difficult, however.
+What is more, it is often impossible for the research data on which the published results are based to be presented via conventional media, or at least not in a form that is suitable for subsequent in-depth use.
+By contrast, open access publications which have an appropriate licence (generally a CC licence) can be received, disseminated and reused without any restrictions.
+Providing they are available as structured data (XML), these publications can also be used for novel research methods and for analyses such as text and data mining.

-Recent research suggests that open access publications are cited more frequently than conventional publications, and attract considerable attention from the academic community.
+Recent experience suggests that open access publications are now cited more frequently than conventional publications and attract considerable attention from the academic community.

 Caution: Predatory journals